J0/phoenix_gen_socket_client/README.md

 ### Connection life-cycle

-If `init/1` returns `{:connect, url, query_params, initial_state}`, the connection will be established immediately.
-The connection is established in a separate process, which we call the _transport process_.
+If `init/1` returns `{:connect, url, query_params, initial_state}` the connection will be established immediately.
+The connection is established in a separate process which we call the transport process.
 This process is the immediate child of the socket process.
-Consequently, all communication takes place concurrently to the socket process.
-If you handle some Erlang messages in the socket process, you may need to keep track of whether you're connected or not.
+As a consequence, all communication takes place concurrently to the socket process.
+If you handle Erlang messages in the socket process you may need to keep track of whether you're connected or not.

-If the connection is established, the `handle_connected/2` callback will be invoked.
-If establishing of the connection fails, `handle_disconnected/2` callback is invoked.
-The same callback is invoked if the established connection is lost.
+The `handle_connected/2` callback is invoked when the connection is established.
+The `handle_disconnected/2` callback is invoked if establishing the connection fails or an existing connection is lost.

 If the connection is not established (or dropped), you can reconnect from `handle_*` functions by returning `{:connect, state}` tuple.